malvika05/task-recommendation/README.md

 - `numpy`
 - `scikit-learn`

-You can install the necessary dependencies using `pip`.
-Run the following command:
+You can install the necessary dependencies using `pip`:

 ```bash
 pip install pandas numpy scikit-learn